rafael-santiago/kryptos/doc/INTERNALS.md

 ```

 After a well suceeded build task the ar file was created within ``libkryptos/lib``.
 When the samples are also requested in a build task, they will be
 created within ``libkryptos/samples``.
-Supposing that you ran the build using this command: ``hefesto --mk-samples``.
+Supposing you ran the build using this command: ``hefesto --mk-samples``.
 As a result you will get the
 following repo tree:

 ```